Haleakala National Park: 12 Remarkable Things to Check Out

 If you’ve ever wanted to experience a volcanic crater, Haleakala is the place to go.
 A 10-mile drive will take visitors to the top of the crater.
 The scenic drive is paved, long, windy, and has many pull-offs.

-Haleakala Crater is one of the most popular tourist destinations on Maui, and for a good reason – the views are amazing!
-The drive up to the main overlook is definitely worth it, but be prepared for a lot of wind.
+Haleakala Crater is one of the most popular tourist destinations in Maui, and for a good reason – the views are amazing.
+The drive up to the main overlook is definitely worth it but be prepared for a lot of wind.
 It can get pretty chilly at the top.
-Wear some warm clothes.
+Wear warm clothes.

 Once you’re up there, make sure to take some time to explore everything that the summit area has to offer.
 There are plenty of trails and viewpoints to check out.
-So whether you’re an avid hiker or just looking for a scenic view, Haleakala Crater is totally worth a visit.
+If you’re an avid hiker or just looking for a scenic view, Haleakala Crater is totally worth a visit.

 The visitor center is small and quaint.
 Check the national park website before you go for hours of operation.
 It sits on the crater rim at 9,740 feet.

-If you’re looking for an unforgettable sunrise adventure, catch the sunrise above the clouds at the summit.
-The views are absolutely breathtaking, and it’s definitely a sight you don’t want to miss.
-It is easy to catch the sunrise from the lookout areas at the top of the summit parking areas.
+For an unforgettable sunrise adventure, catch the sunrise above the clouds at the summit.
+The views are breathtaking, and it’s a sight you don’t want to miss.
+You can catch the sunrise from the lookout areas at the top of the summit parking areas.

 Reservations are required to enter the park for sunrise from 3 am to 7 am.
 You can make reservations up to 60 days in advance on recreation.gov.

 Pack plenty of warm clothes because it gets chilly up there!
 And be prepared for crowds.
-It’s one of the most popular attractions on Maui.
+It’s one of the most popular attractions in Maui.

 5. Haleakala Observatory